 Executive Summary of the conclusion of Violent Politics: A History of Insurgency, Terrorism & Guerrilla Warfare from the American Revolution to Iraq.
-By William R. Polk, to be published on September 15, 2007 by HarperCollins and Out of Iraq: A Practical Plan for Withdrawal Now by Senator George McGovern and William R. Polk.
-Published by Simon & Schuster in October 2006.
+By William R. Polk, to be published on September 15, 2007 by HarperCollins.
+This summary was prepared at the request of both Democratic and Republican members of Congress on July 4, 2007.

 Fighting insurgencies is enormously expensive in both lives and treasure.
-In Iraq, nearly 3,700 American servicemen and women have lost their lives and at least 25,000 have been wounded of whom half will never fully recover and many will spend the rest of their lives in hospitals.
+In Iraq, nearly 3,500 American servicemen and women have lost their lives and at least 25,000 have been wounded of whom half will never fully recover and many will spend the rest of their lives in hospitals.
 About one in five soldiers who served in Iraq has been "at least partly disabled."
 More than one in three of the 500,000 Marines and soldiers sent there over the past four years needed mental health treatment.
 Neurologists predict that hundreds of thousands more - at least one in each three soldiers who have engaged in combat for four months or longer - will suffer blindness, deafness and/or mental impairment from concussions.
-Many others will possibly develop cancer and/or will conceive children who will be born with severe defects because of exposure to the aerosol of $\rm U_3O_8$ which is mutated by the heat of impact from the depleted uranium used in artillery shells and bombs.
+Many others will possibly develop cancer and/or will conceive children who will be born with severe defects because of exposure to the depleted uranium used in artillery shells and bombs.
 Crassly put, the walking wounded will not only be unable fully to contribute to American society but will be a burden on it.